 A hiking trailer can allow you to use less energy per km walked, even while walking faster

-My testing found that I consumed between 3.7% and 13.7% less energy per km using a hiking trailer.
-The benefit of the hiking trailer increased with the weight of the load.
+The research I performed in 1999 found that I consumed between 3.7% and 13.7% less energy per km using a hiking trailer, with the benefits increasing with the weight of the load.
 This reduction in energy consumption per km occurs at the same time as the increases in walking speed described above.

 The US Army study reported an 88% reduction in energy use when moving a 50 kg weight as opposed to carrying it (p27).
 Unfortunately it didn’t provide any more details.